Loading. Please wait.

 Our EDI Action Plan

-Our Equity, Diversity, and Inclusion Action Plan has three focus areas.
-In each area, we want to achieve meaningful and realistic actions.
-The actions will include feedback from our:
+Our Equity, Diversity, and Inclusion Action Plan 2025-2027 has been compiled with feedback from our:

 Our position on gender identity